The implantation of an embryo in the uterus is a crucial early step in establishing a successful pregnancy.

 The lining of the womb must be adequately prepared for pregnancy (decidualised) before it can recognise and accept an embryo.
 On an ultrasound, a more receptive lining has a tri-laminar appearance.
 The action of oestrogen in the follicular phase leading up to ovulation, stimulates the lining to develop until it shows this 3 layer appearance (ultrasound from Dr Sher, SIRM), which has been associated with better implantation rates in frozen embryo cycles.

 There must not be any structural impediments to implantation, such as uterine abnormalities, polyps, fibroids, retained products from an earlier miscarriage or adenomyosis.
-For the latter, there is much can be done with Chinese medicine (sorry that’s another story for later, too……) but for the other factors, surgery may be required.
+Some of these impediments may be amenable to a Chinese medicine approach but often surgery may be required.
 Best to get the expert opinion of a reproductive specialist.

 The inside lining should look smooth like this (ultrasound from Prof Gadir) …….